 - If you get two shoes closer than any of your opponent’s, you get 2 points.

 - Ringers (a horseshoe around the stake, with the bottom of the ‘U’ touching the stake) are worth 3 points each.

 - If your opponent throws a ringer on top of yours, they cancel each other out.

-I don’t like Spike Ball.
+In terms of outdoor games for adults, I don’t like Spike Ball.
 I think the game is too easy to score a point if you go second.
 I just huck the spike ball as a hard as I can making it impossible for my opponent to respond to every single time.
 I think kids might like Spike Ball, but this is a list of the best outdoor games for adults.
 I also don’t like Outdoor Chess.
 I think outdoor chess sets look classy if they are well made within the landscaping, but I don’t have the patience for the actual game of chess, and I think at parties, most people won’t bother playing for the same reason.
 In addition, I am not a big fan of Croquet.
 I found the mechanics boring.
 The first hit is kind of fun, but aiming at the nets when you are close is annoying, and I found that every game we played, everyone just gave up and left quite bored.
 Contrariwise, nobody ever left a Bocce or Kube game midway through.
 Everyone wanted to keep playing those games all night.
-That said, I do recommend these three other yard games that didn’t quite make this top-7 list of the best outdoor games adults in 2020:
+That said, I do recommend these other backyard games that didn’t quite make this top-7 list of the best outdoor games for adults in 2023:

 As an Amazon Associate, I earn from qualifying purchases.